laurelherting/lmh-headspace/AWS/examTips.md

   * Media transcoder in the cloud - good for smartphones, etc
 * Pricing:
   * Pay per minute, per resolution

-### EMR
-* Web service:
-  * makes it easy to process large amounts of data efficiently
-  * specifically designed to assist in processing large data sets
-* Principles of sound cloud design:
-  * Assume *everything* will fail
-  * Disposable resources, Infrastructure as code, Scalability.

 ### DMS
 * spot instance: